luizloja/mysql_workbench_export_plugins/README.md

 ### Usage
 1. Open a schem
 2. Click on Tools -> Utilities -> Create Migration Files
-3. A form will open
+3. A Window will open
 4. Select the place where your files will be created at ...
 5. Click on Create Files button
 6. Cheers, that's it dude :)